 I have to admit, I’m a WordPress theme junkie.
 I’m fascinated with the art of blog design, and I often find myself spending too much time browsing some of the industry leading WordPress theme sites.
 My personal favorite site these days is certainly Themeforest as they have a tremendous variety of themes available.

 I’m also guilty of growing bored with my theme design on about a yearly basis.
 But rightfully so I believe.
 Last year I paid a pretty penny for a custom site that initially I really liked, but just like anything, times change.
 After a year of blogging, and watching the blogging landscape evolve, I felt the itch to update my look and feel again.
 However I wasn’t interested in shelling thousands of dollars on blog that doesn’t really drive any income for me.
 So I took to the web to find my next design.
+With a seo company your are able to make a website for your business more attractive for customers.

 This time around I had very specific wants when it came to choosing a new theme & direction to work with.
 These included: